Anderson Localization and Swing Mobility Edge in Curved Spacetime

 To better demonstrate the properties of the wave functions in different regions, a routine approach is to calculate the mean values of $\Gamma$ and $\alpha_{min}$ in different regions, which are defined as

 where $\eta_{R}$ denotes the total number of eigenstates in the region denoted as $R=$I$_{1},~$I$_{2},~$II$_{1},~$II$_{2},~$II$_{3}, ~$III.
-By taking a finite number of system size, we extrapolate $\overline{\Gamma}$ and $\overline{\alpha_{min}}$ to the case of thermodynamic limit ($N\rightarrow \infty$) by linear fitting as shown in Fig.~\ref{FD}(d)(e).
+One can calculate the corresponding fractal dimensions and scaling indices with different region sizes and extrapolate the data to get $\bar{\Gamma}$ and $\bar{\alpha}$ under the thermodynamic limit~\cite{YWang2022a,YWang2022b,JWang2016}.
+The corresponding results are plotted in Fig.~\ref{FD}(d)(e).
 Under this condition, the values of $\overline{\Gamma}$ and $\overline{\alpha_{min}}$ in the localized region decrease with the growing lattice size and finally approach zero.
 However, the values of $\overline{\Gamma}$ and $\overline{\alpha_{min}}$ in the extended regions increase with the increasing lattice size until they approach a fixed value.
 Note that, for the AAH model in flat spacetime, both $\overline{\Gamma}$ and $\overline{\alpha_{min}}$ in the extended region will eventually be close to $1$.
 The mechanism behind the above interesting phenomenon lies in the phase separation featured by AAH chain in CST.
 Though the wave function of the extended state can experience all states of the extended subchain, it is all the way prohibited from entering the localized subchain.
-In other words, although a subchain in the extended region follows the eigenstate thermalization hypothesis, a complete AAH chain in CST does not~~\cite{JMDeutsch2018}.
-The inserts of Fig.~\ref{FD}(d)(e) exhibit the $\overline{\Gamma}$ and $\overline{\alpha_{min}}$ of all eigenstates versus the CST parameter $\sigma$ at $\lambda=0$, and the results support that the larger the degree of spacetime warping, the smaller the value of $\overline{\Gamma}(N\rightarrow\infty)$ and $\overline{\alpha_{min}}(N\rightarrow\infty)$.
+The insets of Fig.~\ref{FD}(d)(e) exhibit the $\overline{\Gamma}$ and $\overline{\alpha_{min}}$ of all eigenstates versus the CST parameter $\sigma$ at $\lambda=0$, and the results support that the larger the degree of spacetime warping, the smaller the value of $\overline{\Gamma}(N\rightarrow\infty)$ and $\overline{\alpha_{min}}(N\rightarrow\infty)$.